Skip to content

 1. Navigate to the Organizations tab.

-2. Click on the Search Bar and type the name of the desired organization.
+2. Click the Search Bar and type the name of the desired organization.

 Moves